UN Climate Action Summit: Surprise guests and harsh words | The China Post

 Many leaders complied with the instructions and came prepared with plans of how they wanted to protect their oceans, support developing countries in adapting to global warming or cut emissions.

-German Chancellor Angela Merkel was among the first to speak at the more than 8-hour-long summit.
-She said that industrialized countries with their high emissions played the biggest part in creating the climate crisis and had “the obligation to put our technology, the best of our knowledge, and our finances into stopping global warming as we know it.”
+German Chancellor Angela Merkel was among the first to speak at the more than eight-hour-long summit.
+Merkel said industrialized countries with their high emissions played the biggest part in creating the climate crisis and had “the obligation to put our technology, the best of our knowledge, and our finances into stopping global warming as we know it.”

 “Germany sees its responsibility,” Merkel stressed.
 “We shall increase our funding for global climate protection from €2 billion to €4 billion ($4.4 billion) compared to 2014.”
 Germany would invest €1.5 billion in the Green Climate Fund, Merkel pledged.